patrickhoefler/minikubehostpatcher/README.md

 This tool _should_ (only) fix a bug in your local minikube setup.
 However, please be aware that this is alpha-quality software, so be careful and, when in doubt, check the source code.

+So far, this prototype has been successfully tested on macOS with the Docker and hyperkit drivers. _In theory_, this approach should work everywhere, since it only adds a host line to the CoreDNS Corefile.

 ## Build

 `go build`